udit-001/Collaboration-For-Beginners/docs/PULL_REQUEST_TEMPLATE.md

-his pull request addresses issue no. #issue no
+This pull request addresses issue no. #issue no

 I ensure that before opening this pull request I have starred this repository.